- What is the 16-19 Bursary Fund?

 The vulnerable bursary is paid in termly instalments.

-Payments are made by cheque towards the end of each term and individual claims may be made for the following (whilst full payment is not guaranteed, each request will be carefully considered):
+Payments are made to the student towards the end of each term and individual claims can be made at any time for the following (whilst full payment is not guaranteed, each request will be carefully considered):

 - Books, Materials and Equipment.